ARCCSS-extremes/climpact/www/user_guide/Climpact_user_guide.md

 ECF = -ECI(sig.) x min(-1,ECI(accl.))

 Where TM<sub>i</sub> represents the average daily temperature for day i and TM<sub>05</sub> is the 5th percentile of TM which is calculated within a user-specified base period annually.
-TM is calculated via TM = (TX + TN)/2.
+TM is calculated as TM = (TX + TN)/2.

 <a name="appendixd_refs"></a>
 ### Appendix D References